Espiritista.

 Unión Espiritista Cristiana de Filipinas is the largest and most organized of the Spiritist movement in the Philippines.
 It was founded in 1905 with the adoption of doctrines and by-laws.

-Gerry’s grandfather and both grandmothers were members and adherents of this denomination of the Spiritist movement.
+Note: Gerry’s grandfather and both grandmothers were members and adherents of this denomination of the Spiritist movement.